nkrupen/gtfs-schedule-poster-a3-mapless/README.md

 - Always use representative Mondays for school and holiday comparison.
 - Ensure your GTFS feed is up to date and internally consistent.
-- Large stops with many departures may significantly scale down typography automatically.
+- Large stops may significantly scale down typography automatically.
 - The script assumes standard GTFS structure (`trips.txt`, `stop_times.txt`, `calendar.txt`, etc.).
-- If modifying the HTML template, keep all required `{{ placeholder }}` tags intact.
+- When modifying the HTML template, keep all required `{{ placeholder }}` tags intact.

 ---